romland/llemmings/README.md

 Llemmings is based on a game with a similar name by DMA Design.

 In short: green and blue blocks (will be) dropping out of a hatch and the goal is to bring them safely home.
 These green and blue blocks are pretty dumb.
-Your job as a human is to assist them by giving them instructions.
+Your job, as a human, is to assist them by giving them instructions.
 For instance, stop them from going in some direction.

-It must be said that the implementeation so far is all from memory.
+The implementation so far is all from memory.
 Some things are very likely to be wrong.
 The aim is not to make a perfect clone of its namesake, but if it is about the same, it's of course fun.

 ## 🖥️ The real game
 It's the journey!

-Your job as a human is to assist the LLM by giving it instructions.
+Your job, as a human, is to assist the LLM by giving it instructions.

 ### 📝 Prompts